 The Exponent of Earth –

-I found this poem, as I find most of Dickinson’s work, to be an unembellished transcript of some of the deepest commentary on human life.
-The last line particularly struck me, as a lover of alliteration and assonance may I be.
-When I read this phrase I recognized it as one that would quickly become a frequent part of my conscious life.
-It encapsulates, after all, in a handful of simple words, the reason I believe that I am here (that, and the glorious march of evolution).
-Why do I feel pretty happy most of the time?
-Why do I have goals, and want to pursue these goals, and want to share this pursuit with others?
-Why do I love to write?
-Why are my parents, my sisters, and my husband the most important people in my life?
-All of these questions can be answered with this: love.
-As cheesy as it sounds, love is what gives my life its meaning, if one were to define such a thing.
-This is not to say that I spend every waking moment gushing rainbows and construction paper hearts out of my ears, sobbing with joy and gratefulness.
-Often–usually–I recognize and appreciate the love in my life more subtly.
-And this is okay.
-I am at least thankful for my awareness.
+I consider this poem a simple transcript of some of the deepest commentary on human life.
+It encapsulates, after all, in a handful of words, the reason I believe that I am here (that, and the glorious march of evolution).
+As cheesy as it sounds, love is what gives my life its meaning.
+This is not to say that I spend every waking moment sobbing with joy.
+Often–usually–I recognize the love in my life more subtly, and this is okay.
+I am thankful for my awareness.

 The Exponent of Earth is my mantra of love.
-We cannot dream, we cannot aspire, we cannot achieve, we cannot thrive, we cannot do much of anything without love.
-We cannot do much without quite a few other things, too, of course, but at the root of these things are love.
-A love of _______________.
+We cannot dream, we cannot achieve, we cannot thrive, we cannot do much without love.
+We can’t do much without other things, too, of course, but at the root of it all is love.
+A love of _____________________.
 I will spend my life filling in this blank, over and over again.